gbif/pipelines/sdks/parsers/README.md

+## Parsers

-<h2>Data parsers and converters, mainly for internal usage inside of interpretations</h2>
+Data parsers and converters, mainly for internal usage inside of interpretations